Avalon Hollywood: The Hollywood Palace

 ABC continued to use the studio-building, taping replacement programming-series, and other TV broadcast programs.
-(ABC relocated the Lawence Welk Syndicated Show from their ABC-lot stage E back to the Palace in the mid 1970s, until the Welk Group moved the show to CBS Television City for two of its latter seasons.)
+(ABC relocated the Lawrence Welk Syndicated Show from their ABC-lot stage E back to the Palace in the mid 1970s, until the Welk Group moved the show to CBS Television City for two of its latter seasons.)
 The Hollywood Palace television series was an ABC-TV West Coast production inaugurated by the network to compete with the Sunday-night CBS-TV Ed Sullivan show.
 ABC approached Nick Vanoff and Bill Harbach, open for their suggesting a prestige variety hour format.
 In response to the network, Vanoff and Harbach asked Bing Crosby to be primary host for a variety-vaudeville format program, and to break up his hosting assignments with notable Hollywood movie celebrities alternating host assignments.
 With Vanoff/Harbach's New York based production affiliation with the Perry Como TV series, the network bought the variety concept as a high-end mid-season replacement.

 Since ABC had cancelled The Jerry Lewis Show, the studio facility had been completely renovated.
 The Network needed something to fulfill their long-term lease for the stage-studio space.
 ABC-TV never wanted to be burdened with property, preferring to rent a facility.
 Zodiac Productions established by Vanoff and Harbach brought together their same staff that they had put together four months previously taping a Bing Crosby Color Special (Aug 1963) for CBS-TV at NBC-Burbank.
 Jim Trittipo, as art director, Hub Braden, as his assistant art director, Rita Scott, as associate producer, Jerry McPhie as production manager, Les Brown and his musicians as musical direction team, including a writing team and talent management team.
 Trittipo established the opening format for the show by designing an opening "look" setting, which, after the Host introduction and musical segment opened the program, the original set would transform—on camera—into a new stage setting for the next performer and act!

 By not going into a commercial break, sometimes the second act and setting would transform into a third act altered stage set transformation.
 This became the novelty for the variety hour.
 And made the audience stick with the tube by not switching channels during the normal network scheduled commercial break.
 Because the producers had Las Vegas and Reno showroom acts available to import for the variety acts, the producers were able to fly these performers into LA-Burbank for the show.
 The adjacent parking lot became an extra bonus for the show to book in high-flying wire walking and aerialist & trapeze performers, as well as animal acts which required large set-up space.